HexerMaster1929/HexHub/README.md

 ### Versions

+## V3 (Live)

+V3 will be featuring: New Custom UI Library , New Loader, Complete Exploit Re-Write, Key System, And Much More!!

 ## V2

-V2 will be featuring: New Custom UI Library, New FP Games, Complete Exploit Re-Write, And Much More!!
+~~V2 will be featuring: New PreMade UI Library, New FP Games, Complete Exploit Re-Write, And Much More!!~~

-> V2 is Now Live!
+> V3 is Now Live!

 ## V1

 ~~V1 is the current Newest Version Of HexHub, With daily Updates!~~

-> V2 is Now Live!
+> V3 is Now Live!

 ## Legacy